-IV.C.4.a) At least six months must be devoted to the care of critically ill medical patients (i.e., MICU/CICU or equivalent).
-(Core)
+IV.C.4.b) at least nine months in critical care medicine, of which at least six months must be devoted to the care of critically ill medical patients (MICU/CICU or equivalent); (Core)

-Subspecialty-Specific Background and Intent: Rotations in an electronic (virtual) intensive care unit (elCU) are permitted and will need to adhere to the same educational requirements as other required clinical experiences (i.e., written competency-based and level-specific goals and objectives, defined curriculum, adequate attending supervision, and competency-based evaluations).
+Subspecialty-Specific Background and Intent: Rotations in an electronic (virtual) intensive care unit (eICU) are permitted and will need to adhere to the same educational requirements as other required clinical experiences (i.e., written competency-based and level-specific goals and objectives, defined curriculum, adequate attending supervision, and competency-based evaluations).
 An example of meeting the intent of the requirement would include in-person attending rounds with the fellow(s) on a daily basis.
 Exclusively off-site (remote) supervision would not be acceptable.
-As with all off-site required experiences, PLAs for the elCU experiences will be necessary.
+As with all off-site required experiences, PLAs for the eICU experiences will be necessary.